witkovsky/CharFunTool/README.md

 # CharFunTool: The Characteristic Functions Toolbox
-MATLAB repository of characteristic functions and inversion algorithms.
+MATLAB repository of characteristic functions and tools for their combinations and numerical inversion.

 About
 =====